Geometric Deep Learning for Structure-Based Drug Design: A Survey: Preliminaries

 GNNs are widely used to model relational data.
 Most GNNs follow a message-passing paradigm.
 Let the $h_i$ be the node feature of the $i$-th node in the graph and $e_{ij}$ be the edge feature for the optional edge connecting node $i$ and $j$.
 GNNs iteratively conduct message computation and neighborhood aggregation operations for each node (or edge).
 Generally, we have:

 where $\mathcal{N}(i)$ denote the set of neighbors of node $i$, $h_i'$ is the updated node feature, and $\psi_m,\psi_h$ are learnable functions.

-For the 3D structural data, each node in the 3D graph not only has scalar features but also contains 3D coordinates.
+For the 3D structural data, each node in the 3D graph has scalar features and contains 3D coordinates.
 Equivariant graph neural networks are proposed to incorporate geometric symmetry into model building \cite{han2022geometrically}.
 Let $\bm v_i \in \mathbb{R}^3$ denote the 3D coordinate, we have:

 where $m_{ij}$ and $\bm m_{ij}$ are scalar and vector messages. $\psi_m$ and $\psi_h$ are geometrically invariant functions while $\psi_{\bm m}$ and $\psi_{\bm v}$ are geometrically equivariant functions.
 Compared with traditional 3D CNNs, geometrically equivariant GNNs do not require the voxelization of input data while still maintaining the desirable equivariance.
 Some representative equivariant GNNs are SchNet \cite{schutt2018schnet}, EGNN \cite{satorras2021n}, GVP \cite{jing2020learning}, DimeNet~\cite{klicpera2020directional,klicpera2020fast}, GMN \cite{huang2022equivariant}, SphereNet~\cite{liu2021spherical}, and ComENet \cite{wang2022comenet}.